skjdghsdjgsdj/noisy-gif-player/README.md

 These instructions assume you have basic experience with the Arduino IDE.

-1. Install the Arduino IDE and set it up for this board per [Adafruit's instructions](https://learn.adafruit.com/esp32-s3-reverse-tft-feather/arduino-ide-setup-2).
+1. Install the Arduino IDE and set it up for this specific board per [Adafruit's instructions](https://learn.adafruit.com/esp32-s3-reverse-tft-feather/arduino-ide-setup-2).
 2. Open `software/Arduino/Arduino.ino` and install the following libraries.
 Install dependencies if prompted.
    1. "Adafruit GFX Library" by Adafruit
    2. "Adafruit ST7735 and ST7789 Library" by Adafruit
    3. "AnimatedGIF" by Larry Bank
 3. Connect the board to your computer via a USB C cable.
-4. Using a paperclip, press and hold D0.
+4. Using a paperclip, press and hold D0 (top-left pinhole on the board when viewed with the USB port on the left).
 While holding D0, press the Reset button, then release D0.
-When holding the board with the 3D printed button to the right of the screen, D0 is the top-left pinhole for a paperclip.
 5. Connect to the board in the Arduino IDE.
 6. Compile and upload the sketch.
 Once uploaded, press the Reset button; this board doesn't auto-reset on upload in certain circumstances.